 The insurance companies want you to take the first offer but take the time you need before making your decisions.

 Insurance adjusters only have a certain amount of money they can approve no matter how much your medical bills and injuries are.

 If your claim goes beyond the scope of what the adjuster can approve, usually an insurance adjuster supervisor is called in to look over your case.

 This seems like a lot of work and can be confusing, so don’t deal with the insurance companies by yourself.

 Call the Law Offices of Richard Harris today because we know who the insurance adjuster is and why they do what they do!

 Richard Harris Law Firm can help residents all over Nevada.

-We are a compassionate accident law firm, with experience in all accident types including: cars, trucks, motorcycle, pedestrian, Uber, Lyft and even bicycle.
+We are a compassionate accident law firm, with experience in all accident types including: cars, trucks, motorcycle, pedestrian, Uber, Lyft etc.

 At the Law Offices of Richard Harris, we will work hard for our clients, we will not just settle hurriedly, instead we will make sure that you get the settlement you deserve.